Trey Hollingsworth: 2016 campaign

-Hollingsworth declared his candidacy for the United States House of Representatives in in October 2015.
+Hollingsworth declared his candidacy for the United States House of Representatives in Indiana's 9th Congressional District in October 2015.
 Running in the Republican Party primary election against Indiana Attorney General Greg Zoeller and State Senators Erin Houchin and Brent Waltz, Hollingsworth won with 34% of the vote.
 He defeated Democratic nominee Shelli Yoder in the November general election with 54% of the vote.

 2018 campaign

 Hollingsworth defeated Democratic nominee Liz Watson in 2018, 59% to 41%.
 Watson was endorsed by Elizabeth Warren.

 2020 campaign

 Hollingsworth won his third term representing Indiana's 9th Congressional District in 2020 against challengers Andy Ruff, a Democrat, and Libertarian Tonya Millis, with over 61% of the vote.

 "I’m honored to serve a third term in the U.S. House of Representatives, working alongside Hoosiers every day to fight for certainty and prosperity during these uncertain times", Hollingsworth wrote in a news release.
 "Since you first elected me, we have worked together to make sure our voices are heard in Washington, to support policies that put American families first, and to expand opportunities for Hoosiers to succeed.
 Now is not the time to back down from the fight for our values, and I look forward to working together for another two years."